applicationdesignframework/applicationdesignframework.github.io/examples/documentsapp/README.md

 _As a Member, I want to add a document_

-When the member clicks on `Add Document` button, the documents UI will prompt for document name, and use it as document ID.
-When the member clicks `Submit` button, the documents UI should call the documents API to add the document.
+When the Member clicks on `Add Document` button, the Documents UI will prompt for document name, and use it as document ID.
+When the Member clicks `Submit` button, the Documents UI should call the Documents API to add the document.

 _As a Member, I want to see list of my documents and documents shared with me in the documents UI_

-When the member browses to the documents UI, the UI should call the documents API to get the list of documents owned by and shared with the member.
-The documents API should also return metadata that contains owners and sharing permissions.
+When the Member browses to the Documents UI, the UI should call the Documents API to get the list of documents owned by and shared with the Member.
+The Documents API should also return documents metadata that contains owners and sharing permissions.
 The list of documents should then be displayed.

 _As ExampleCorp Admin, I want to see the list of all ExampleCorp documents_

-When the admin browses to the documents UI, the UI should call the documents API to get the list of all ExampleCorp documents.
-The documents API should also return metadata that contains owners.
+When the Admin browses to the Documents UI, the UI should call the Documents API to get the list of all ExampleCorp documents.
+The Documents API should also return documents metadata that contains owners.
 The list of documents should then be displayed.

 _As ExampleCorp Member, I want to share a document with another ExampleCorp Member_

-When the member wants to share a document, the documents UI should call the documents API to get the list of users of the tenant.
-When the member selects the user to share the document with and submits, the documents UI should call the documents API with document and sharee details.
+When the Member wants to share a document, the Documents UI should call the Documents API to get the list of ExampleCorp users.
+When the Member selects the user to share the document with and submits, the Documents UI should call the Documents API with document and sharee details.

 #### Consequences

-We will need to implement a DNS strategy and a service discovery mechanism so that components can perform redirects and make API calls.
+We should implement a DNS strategy and a service discovery mechanism so that components can perform redirects and make API calls.

 ### DNS strategy

 #### Context

-We needed to decide on DNS strategy that would: 1/ allow each builder to test the full application in their sandbox account 2/ support multiple pre-production and production environments 3/ enable cross-component service discovery without managing configuration files and making network calls to a service registry.
+We need to decide on DNS strategy that would: 1/ allow each builder to test the full application in their sandbox account 2/ support multiple pre-production and production environments 3/ enable cross-component service discovery without managing configuration files and making network calls to a service registry.

 #### Decision